tub-uas/fcc/README.md

 - `util` contains utility functions used by `driver` and `modules`.

-#### System
+#### Layout
 TODO
 - TODO some sort of visual graph

 ## Operating System

+Start by setting up a "normal" RaspberryPi system.
+Then, follow the steps below:

-The RaspberryPi is running a Linux kernel with Rreempt-RT.
+- The RaspberryPi is running a Linux kernel with Rreempt-RT.
 Please follow [this](https://lemariva.com/blog/2019/09/raspberry-pi-4b-preempt-rt-kernel-419y-performance-test) tutorial in order to compile und upload the kernel to the RaspberryPi.

-In order to install Fast-RTPS use [this](https://github.com/eProsima/Fast-DDS#manual-installation) and for Mavlink [this](https://mavlink.io/en/getting_started/installation.html) tutorial.
+- In order to install Fast-RTPS use [this](https://github.com/eProsima/Fast-DDS#manual-installation).

+- For Mavlink have a look here [this](https://mavlink.io/en/getting_started/installation.html) tutorial.

+- To install the CAN driver and CAN utils use this tutorial [here](https://www.beyondlogic.org/adding-can-controller-area-network-to-the-raspberry-pi/).

+- In order to get rid the locale errors put `export LC_ALL=C` at the bottom of the `.bashrc` in the home directory and reboot.

 ## Hardware
-We are only supporting RaspberryPis.
-Currently we are using a standard RaspberryPi 3 Model B. It is connected to a custom build shield (hat) that provides power and communication over the CAN Bus.
+Currently we are using a RaspberryPi 3 (and 4) Model B. It is connected to a custom build shield (hat) that provides power and communication over the CAN Bus.

 RaspberryPi with CAN interface shield:
 ![](docs/rpi_side.jpg)